jmucchiello/stacklands-strictmode/README.md

 * [Enemy Difficulty](https://steamcommunity.com/sharedfiles/filedetails/?id=3044524742)- Change the power of all spawned enemies. (coming soon)
 * Peaceful Mode Toggle - Turn Peaceful Mode on and off without starting a new game. (coming sooner or later)
 * [Spawned Enemies Control](https://steamcommunity.com/sharedfiles/filedetails/?id=3044203151) - Control the speed and location of end of month events.
-* Strict Mode - Can't use ideas you have not found in game.
+* Strict Mode - Can't use ideas for which you haven't found the blueprint in this run.
 (This mod)
 * Time Keeper - Track time playing a save file and the ability to lock the settings of my Challenge Mods in the save file (coming soon)

 # Tournament Mode